grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   also cancel all other connection attempts that are still in flight (but see notes about C-core below).
-- We will wait for at least one connection attempt on every address to fail before we report TRANSIENT_FAILURE.
-As per [sticky-TF in PF][sticky-TF-in-PF], we will wrap back around to the start of the list and begin again with the first address, staying in state TRANSIENT_FAILURE until either (a) we become connected or (b) the LB policy is destroyed by the channel going IDLE.
+- We will wait for at least one connection attempt on every address to fail before we consider the first pass to be complete.
+As per [gRFC A62][A62], we will report TRANSIENT_FAILURE state and will continue trying to connect.
+We will stay in TRANSIENT_FAILURE until either (a) we become connected or (b) the LB policy is destroyed by the channel shutting down or going IDLE.

+If the first pass completes without a successful connection attempt, we will switch to a mode where we keep trying to connect to all addresses at all times, with no regard for the order of the addresses.
+Each individual subchannel will provide [backoff behavior][backoff-spec], reporting TRANSIENT_FAILURE while in backoff and then IDLE when backoff has finished.
+The pick_first policy will therefore automatically request a connection whenever a subchannel reports IDLE.

 In C-core, there are some additional details to handle due to the existance of subchannel sharing between channels.
 Any given subchannel